I Can't Believe That You're in Love with Me

-It is sung twice by Claudia Drake in Edgar G. Ulmer's low-budget film noir classic Detour (1945); it is also featured in The Caine Mutiny (1954).
+It is sung twice by Claudia Drake in Edgar G. Ulmer's low-budget film noir classic Detour (1945); it is also featured in The Caine Mutiny (1954), where it is performed by the leading actress in an early scene and the composers credited prominently in the opening titles.
 In the 1967 film Thoroughly Modern Millie it is sung by an uncredited male vocalist on the gramophone.